pgoduma/web-ui-developer-puzzle/CODE_REVIEW.md

 **Code Issues**
    - In book-search.component.ts, We can directly bind the response data from store to a locally created   observable and use async pipe in html to direcly display data.
 It is more declarative and reactive way of handling data.

-   - In book-search.component.ts, We can remove searchTerm getter method as the searchForm value can be accessible directly.
-Using searchTerm becomes repititive functionality.

-   - In book-search.component.ts, We can import all the available functionality by using * as syntax instead of importing individually.

    - In total-count.component.ts, We can remove empty ngOnInit method.

    - books-feature.module.ts, We can put all material components in a separate module and use then across different parts of application when needed.